What is the Income Limit for Food Stamps? What You Need to Know

 • Your net income is less than or equal to the federal poverty line (FPL).

-For the fiscal year 2022, which ended on Sept.
-30, a two-member household with a net monthly income of $1,452 (100% of the federal poverty level) would qualify for SNAP.
+For the fiscal year 2024, a two-member household with a net monthly income of $1,644 (100% of the federal poverty level) would qualify for SNAP.

 Maximum food stamp allocations by state

-Exceptions: For families of four people living in Alaska, the maximum is $1,667.
-Families in Hawaii can receive a maximum of $1,573.
-In two U.S. territories, families in Guam can receive a maximum of $1,231, while those in the U.S. Virgin Islands can receive up to $1,074, the same as the minimum in Alaska.
+Exceptions: Maximum allotments for a family of four in Alaska will range from $1,248 to $1,937.
+Families in Hawaii can receive a maximum of $1,759.
+In two U.S. territories, families in Guam can receive a maximum of $1,434, while those in the U.S. Virgin Islands can receive up to $1,251.

 Since March 2020, the federal government has approved an expansion of SNAP benefits due to the COVID-19 pandemic.
 This expansion ensures that recipients of SNAP benefits automatically receive the maximum allotted value if their state meets specific criteria.